MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 - SetAutomationModuleActivityMetadata: Runs immediately after you import a module into Service Management Automation.
 This runbook extracts activities and activity metadata from a newly imported module so that its activities can be used when authoring runbooks in Windows Azure Pack.

-## Configuring runbook workers
+## Configure runbook workers

 When you start a runbook job in Service Management Automation, by default, it is picked by a runbook worker selected at random.
 However, sometimes you might want to run a runbook against a particular runbook worker for various reasons.
 RunbookWorker configuration property helps you achieve that.
 For more information on how runbooks are executed, see [Runbook Execution in Service Management Automation](runbook-automation.md).

-### Designating a runbook worker through the PowerShell ISE Add-on.
+### Designate a runbook worker through the PowerShell ISE Add-on.

 - In the SMA ISE Add-on, under the **Configuration** tab, sign in using your SMA account.